-Phylum Mollusca is considered as one of the largest phylum and is second only to Phylum Arthropoda.
-The phylum consists of more than 110,000 identified species and they inhabit both terrestrial and aquatic environments on earth.
-Mollusks are soft-bodied invertebrates with one or two shells and bilateral symmetry.
+Phylum Mollusca is one of the largest phyla in the Kingdom Animalia.
+It is second only to Phylum Arthropoda.
+Phylum Mollusca consists of more than 110,000 identified species, and they inhabit both terrestrial and aquatic environments on earth.
+Mollusks are soft-bodied invertebrates with one or two shells.
+Moreover, they show bilateral symmetry.
 The most common examples for mollusks include snails, clams and squids.
-All mollusks have a thin outer layer called the mantle, which surrounds the body organs located insides the visceral mass.
+Generally, all mollusks have a thin outer layer called the mantle, which surrounds the body organs located insides the visceral mass.
 Mantle secretes the protective shell of the body.
-Gas exchange is taken place in gills.
+Moreover, gas exchange takes place in gills.

 What are Arthropods?

 Phylum Arthropoda is the largest group of animals with more than a million different species.
 The word arthropoda has the meaning of “jointed foot”.
 Apart from the jointed legs, arthropods have jointed appendages like antennae, claws, and pincers.
-These appendages are adapted to different activities including feeding, capturing prey, mating, and sensory actions depending on the environment they live.
-These creatures are cosmopolitan and their body size vary from microscopic mites to large Japanese spider crabs.
+These appendages help arthropods to carry out different activities, including feeding, capturing prey, mating, and sensory actions depending on the environment they live in.
+These creatures are cosmopolitan, and their body size varies from microscopic mites to large Japanese spider crabs.

-What is the difference between Mollusks and Arthropods?
+What is the Difference Between Mollusks and Arthropods?